MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow.md

 - List [Timestamp]

 >[NOTE]
->The maximum szie of data that a bot can receive from a Power Automate flow is 1MB at a time.
+>Bot is able to receive up to 1MB of data from a Power Automate flow in a single action.
 There is no upper limit on the maximum size of data that a bot can pass to a Power Automate flow.

 ### Input parameters